rajh-phuyal/42push_swap/README.md

 For the last two chunks APS splits the chunks into two halves and sends the smaller numbers to the bottom of stack B and keeps larger numbers at the top.

-Now, APS has all the numbers in stack B chunked.
+Stack A has <10 numbers which are sorted using the `sort 3` and `sort 5` algorithms.

-=(insert the stack B image here)=
+Now, APS has all the numbers in stack B chunked and is ready to send it back to stack A.

 _`Sending nodes back to stack A`_